Seed Funding for Startups: A Comprehensive Guide

 1. Angel Investors

 Angel investors are high-net-worth individuals who invest their personal capital in early-stage startups.
 They often bring not only financial support but also valuable expertise, mentorship, and connections to the table.
-Building relationships with angel investors can be a key step in securing seed funding.
+Building relationships with angel investors can be a key step in securing seed capital.

 2. Venture Capitalists

 Venture capitalists (VCs) are professional investors who manage funds dedicated to investing in startups and high-growth companies.
 While VCs typically invest at later stages, some early-stage venture capital firms focus on seed-stage investments.
-Startups seeking venture capital should have a well-defined growth strategy and the potential for significant returns.

 3. Government Grants and Programs